ABOUT OUR CHURCH

 Merrill received her accreditation for Life Coaching from CTA, Coach Training Alliance, an ICF Accredited School in 2007 before being ordained, with her area of focus on effective communication and conflict resolution.
 She uses her ability to love and by sharing from her heart through her personal experiences to encourage and motivate others with faith and positive energy.

-Besides being involved in the College Park community she loves spending time with her big “Tribe”, a mother of five, three daughter in laws and grandmother to five little girls.
+Besides being involved in the College Park community she loves spending time with her big “Tribe”, a mother of five, three daughter in laws and grandmother to seven little girls and one little boy.

 Merrill has an open door so if you would like to schedule an appointment with her, please contact the church office email@example.com or 407-843-7197

 Craig Willson joined the staff at CPUMC in August of 2015.
 His music ministry calling began in 1998 at Trinity United Methodist Church.
 While there, he also served in the role of Director of Compassionate Ministries.
-During that time he spent a lot of time serving and starting programs that ministered to the disadvantaged in the Orlando area.
-Craig also teaches music classes and helps lead chapel at the Child Development Center here at College Park United.
-Currently, he is in the candidacy process with the United Methodist Church to become a licensed local pastor.
-When not working on campus, Mr. Willson is a pianist at Corpus Christi Catholic church in Celebration, FL, providing music for weddings, funerals and special services and also provides musical direction and accompaniment for drama, choral and band students at Lyman High School in Longwood, FL.
-He is married to Janel Willson and they reside in Ocoee with their three children.
+While there, he spent a lot of time serving and starting programs that ministered to the disadvantaged in the Orlando area.
+Pastor Craig has worked as Worship Director at various denominations of churches in and around the Central Florida area for 24 years.
+He was officially licensed and appointed as associate Pastor of CPUMC in July 2020.
+In addition to serving as the Associate Pastor and Director of Worship Arts, Pastor Craig leads a weekly chapel program for our preschool, the College Park Child Development Center.
+When not working on campus, Craig is a pianist at Corpus Christi Catholic church in Celebration, FL, providing music for weddings, funerals and special services and assists in musical direction and accompaniment for drama, choral and band students at various local High Schools.
+He is married to Janel Willson and they have 4 beautiful children, Cameron, Makenzie, Trent and Callen.

-Wendy Carr has been on staff at CPUMC since 2017 starting right in the midst of hurricane Irma and hit the ground running.
-Leaving a full time coporate job, she is happy to have found a place where she feels like she has a larger impact on the community.
+Wendy Carr has been on staff at CPUMC since September of 2017.
+Leaving a full time corporate job, she is happy to have found a place where she feels like she has a larger impact on the community and our neigborhood.
 She is committed to CPUMC’s mission statement of Creating Loving Space where all belong and happy to be a part of it!
-Wendy and her husband, Philip, who is a co-leader of the men’s group, Journeymen, have three children.
+Wendy and her husband, Philip, have three children.

-Janel began attending church at CPUMC in August of 2015.
-Not long after coming here, she began serving as leader of the MOPS ministry (Mothers of Preschoolers,) and also started a women’s small group and bible study.
-She is excited about the opportunity to share bible stories and the love of GOD to the youngest members of our congregation as she steps into the Sunday School Coordinator Role.
-She and her husband, Craig, have three kids (Cameron, Makenzie, and Trent.)
+Janel started attending church at CPUMC in 2015.
+Not long after coming here, she began serving in various leadership roles with women’s groups, small groups and bible studies.
+In 2018 she joined the staff as the Director of Children and Family Ministries and she remains excited about the opportunity to share the love of God with the youngest members of our congregation.
+She and her husband, Craig, have four children (Cameron, Makenzie, Trent and Callen).

 CDC Administrative Assistant